I’ve been hit by an uninsured driver – what should I do?

 What do I do if I’m hit by an uninsured driver?

-Your first port of call is to take down as many essential details of the other driver and their car as you can.
+Your first port of call when being hit by an uninsured driver is to take down as many essential details of the other driver and their car as you can.
 This will help smooth the process of making a claim.

 Try to grab: